mmettler21/political_analysis/README.md

  <td>8.309947e-51</td>
 </tr>

-<caption>p-value for the covid emotions for both newspapers
+<caption>p-value for the key parameters for both newspapers
 </caption>

 </table>